 With the evolving market landscape, there is also an increased focus on ESG (environmental, social and governance) investment principles.
 CFA charterholders are well positioned to lead in this area of socially responsible investing.

 According to McKinsey’s latest research, diverse companies are more likely to deliver higher profitability and value creation.
 Diversity helps companies attract top talent, improve customer experience, employee satisfaction and decision making overall.

 In fact, the CFA program itself can be a source of diversity, given its global popularity.
 According to CFA Institute, female participation in the CFA Program has more than doubled globally in the last 5 years, currently accounting for 39% of all CFA candidates.
 For Level 1 candidates – a key contributory signal of future trends – female participation in some markets, notably Australia and UK, is now at least 50%.

-5. CFA Program is Likely to Deliver Good Return on Investment for Employers
+5. CFA Program is likely to deliver a good return on investment for employers

 Many leading institutions in the investment management profession pay for or reimburse their employees for CFA programs.
 Supporting employees enrolment into the CFA Program can be beneficial for employers because: